Andrew Rodger Waterston: Second World War and the Middle East

 When the Second World War broke out in 1939 he was seconded to the Ministry of War Transport as District Transport Officer for Clydeside, based in Paisley, where he was able to spend some of his spare time examining and rearranging the important entomological collection left to the Paisley Museum by the pioneering Scottish entomologist Morris Young.
 In 1942 he joined the Royal Scots, with which he served for a year before being transferred to the Colonial Office, where he was appointed to the Middle East Supply Centre in Cairo; his role there was Locust Officer in the Middle East Anti-Locust Unit, and he took charge of the Palestine Anti-Locust Unit in Saudi Arabia.
-After the war ended, Waterston remained with the Colonial Office and travelled widely in the Middle East, northern Africa, and India constructing a framework for the monitoring and control of the locust.
-In 1947 he was appointed as Chief Locust Officer with responsibility for locust monitoring and control in the Middle East, Ethiopia, and Eritrea.
+After the war ended, Waterston remained with the Colonial Office and travelled widely in the Middle East, northern Africa, and India constructing a framework for monitoring and controlling the locust.
+In 1947 he was appointed chief locust officer responsible for locust monitoring and control in the Middle East, Ethiopia, and Eritrea.
 He was Entomological Advisor to the British Middle East Office and Attaché for Scientific Affairs at the British Embassies in Cairo and Beirut.
-Waterston conducted research in the Middle East, but he was mainly working to establish technical cooperation and coordination for controlling the desert locust under challenging international conditions.
+Waterston conducted research in the Middle East, but he mainly worked to establish technical cooperation and coordination for controlling the desert locust under challenging international conditions.
 In 1952 he was awarded the Order of the British Empire in recognition of this work.